kexiZeroing/FE-Learning-notes/knowledge/css/@container, :has, individual transform.md

 }
 ```

+> Interested in container queries but worried about browser support?
+A polyfill for CSS Container Queries: https://github.com/GoogleChromeLabs/container-query-polyfill

 ## The `:has()` parent selector
 The CSS `:has()` pseudo-class enables developers to check if a parent element contains children with specific parameters.
 For example, `p:has(span)` indicates a paragraph selector, which has a `span` inside of it.
 You can use this to style the parent paragraph itself, or style anything within it.